Teilnahme:

 You’ll never beat the Irish (x 4)

-Make your mother proud, inflate your plastic hammer,
+Make your mother proud, inflate your

 Bate your bodhrán loud and learn your Polish grammar